- Chart

 Weaknesses

-- Competition from online retailers and craft stores
+- Potential for competition from specialized online retailers and direct manufacturers.

 Opportunities